 - Estimate is based on completing program by minimum duration.
 Other fees may apply.
 Request Info to connect with a program representative for further details.

-- Application deadlines are due June 1st for the fall (extended to August 1 for fall 2020) and November 1st for the spring.
+- Application deadlines are due June 1 for the fall and November 15 for the spring.

 - Please note: All Admissions Criteria should be completed by the stated deadlines.

 - A personal interview with the program faculty (email email@example.com for an appointment before applying)